 The paranoia and anxiety

 Anyone who puts themselves out in the world personally in any way knows how hard it is.
 For some people it’s so hard that they don’t ever publish their work.
-I get newbie bloggers who are all shy about starting a blog wanting to know how to have the confidence to just hit ‘publish’.
+I get newbie travel bloggers who are all shy about starting a blog wanting to know how to have the confidence to just hit ‘publish’.

 I didn’t tell anyone about my blog for ages.
 In fact, it was only at Parklife Festival in 2013 after talking about it to my friends Chloe and Kellie, and they told me to stop holding back, that I went for it.